MPY-01/Caesar-Polo-Esau/polo/1961/polo-02.md

 2. Marx-Engels: Selected Works, Volume II, Foreign Languages Publishing House, Moscow, 1955, pp. 32-33.

-3. Du Shousu: "Chairman Mao's On the People's Democratic Dictatorship -- A Program for the Development of the Chinese Revolution and the Crystallization of the Ideology of Mao Zedong," in The Theory and Practice of the People's Democratic Dictatorship, Tuan-chieh Chu-pan She; 20 October 1949, Canton, page 11.
+3. Du Shousu: "Chairman Mao's On the People's Democratic Dictatorship -- A Program for the Development of the Chinese Revolution and the Crystallization of the Ideology of Mao Zedong," in The Theory and Practice of the People's Democratic Dictatorship, Tuan-chieh Zhu-pan She; 20 October 1949, Canton, page 11.

 4. Li Mian: "The People's State -- A Study Note on People's Democratic Dictatorship," in The Theory and Practice of the People's Democratic Dictatorship, op. cit., p.
 32. FOR OFFICIAL USE ONLY

-5. Liu Pinglin: "Seriously Study Comrade Mao Zedong's Doc- trine on the Dictatorship of the Proletariat," Tsinan Ta-chung Jih-pao, 12 May 1960.
+5. Liu Pinglin: "Seriously Study Comrade Mao Zedong's Doc- trine on the Dictatorship of the Proletariat," Tsinan Ta-zhong Jih-pao, 12 May 1960.

 6. Mao Zedong: Selected Works, Volume I, International Pub- lishers, New York, 1954, p.
 67.